 Las Vegas haunted houses are some of the largest and best in the United States.
 Enjoy a great scary night out with your spouse, date, or friends.
 Expect to be terrified at these haunted attractions.
 For the price of a blackjack hand you can be part of the action as you come face to face with terror.
-Most use animatronics, great props, Hollywood-worthy sets, and live actors with makeup beyond belief.
+Most haunts use animatronics, great props, Hollywood-worthy sets, and live actors with makeup beyond belief.
 You will be frightened.
-Find all the Las Vegas haunted houses, trails, corn mazes, hayrides, and Halloween fun attractions in the Nevada area including one of the popular Funtober 100.
-Last Major Update:
+Find all the Las Vegas haunted houses, haunted trails, haunted corn mazes, haunted hayrides, haunted houses near me, and other Halloween fun attractions in the Nevada area including one of the popular Funtober 100.

 Asylum & Hotel Fear - Las Vegas, NV